waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Tool Issues & Bugs
 - The built-in `select_battle_option` tool failed during a trainer battle (Turn 6112), claiming the battle menu was not visible when it was.
 The tool is unreliable and should not be used.
 Manual battle menu navigation is required until a fix is identified.
 - **Attempt 2:** Interacted with FARFETCH'D at (20, 24) while standing at (20, 23) (facing down).
 It turned to face up but did not move.
 Hypothesis: Path was blocked by trees behind it.
+After I cleared the dialogue, the FARFETCH'D disappeared.